-Because the vows are really important which parents and godparents make, we believe it can only help attending church to give you the tools you need to help nuture that faith in your child.
+Because the vows which parents and godparents make are really important , we believe it can only help attending church to give you the tools you need to help nurture that faith in your child.
 It doesn’t and shouldn’t rely only on you to help your child understand things about Jesus and God.
-Through church people grow spiritually, learn, and have others around them they can ask questions.
-Good place to help you fulfil your vows.
+Through church people grow spiritually, learn, and have others around them they can ask questions. it’s a good place to help you fulfil your vows.

 So, we look forward to meeting you and your family on this special day!